Nick Clegg: Education

 Clegg was educated at two private schools: at Caldicott School in Farnham Royal in South Buckinghamshire, where he was joint Head Prefect in 1980, and later at Westminster School in Central London.
 As a 16-year-old exchange student in Munich, he and a friend drunkenly set fire to what he called "the leading collection of cacti in Germany".
 When news of the incident was reported during his time as Liberal Democrat Home Affairs spokesperson, Clegg said he was "not proud" of it.
 He was arrested and not formally charged, but performed a type of community service.

 Clegg spent a gap year working as a skiing instructor in Austria, before going on to Cambridge in 1986, where he studied Archaeology and Anthropology at Robinson College.
-He was active in the student theatre at Cambridge, acting in a production of The Normal Heart under director Sam Mendes.
+He was active in the student theatre, acting in a production of The Normal Heart under the director Sam Mendes.
 He was also captain of his college's tennis team, and campaigned for the human rights organisation Survival International.
 Clegg spent the summer of 1989 as an office junior in Postipankki bank in Helsinki.

 It has been alleged that Clegg joined the Cambridge University Conservative Association between 1986 and 1987.
 Clegg has maintained he has "no recollection of that whatsoever".
 However, Conservative MP Greg Hands has a record of CUCA members for 1986–1987, and Clegg's name appears on the list.
 Hands noted that "for the avoidance of any doubt, there was only one 'N Clegg' at Robinson College ... [he] is listed in the 'Robinson College Record', under 'Freshmen 1986'.
 He graduated with an upper second class honours (2:1) degree in social anthropology.

 After university, he was awarded a scholarship to study for a year at the University of Minnesota, where he wrote a thesis on the political philosophy of the Deep Green movement.
 He then moved to New York City, where he worked as an intern under Christopher Hitchens at The Nation, a progressive liberal magazine, where he fact-checked Hitchens's articles.

-Clegg next moved to Brussels, where he worked alongside Guy Spier for six months as a trainee in the G24 co-ordination unit which delivered aid to the countries of the former Soviet Union.
+Clegg next moved to Brussels, where he worked alongside Guy Spier for six months as a trainee in the G24 coordination unit which delivered aid to the countries of the former Soviet Union.
 After the internship he studied for a master's degree at the College of Europe in Bruges, a university for European studies in Belgium, where he met his wife, Miriam González Durántez, a lawyer and the daughter of a Spanish senator.
 Nick Clegg is an alumnus of the "Mozart Promotion" (1991–92) of the College of Europe.